 Make Your Lunch Box CANSA Smart

-Eating well is an important part of improving your health and helping reduce your cancer risk.
-A daily diet based on a relatively high amount of minimally processed foods, with plenty of wholegrains, fruit and vegetables, and with less salt, red and processed meat, can help cut cancer risk.
+A daily diet based on a relatively high amount of minimally processed foods, with plenty of wholegrains, fruit and vegetables and with less red and processed meat and salt, can help cut cancer risk.
 (1, 2)

 Eat a wide variety of wholegrains, vegetables, fruits and pulses such as beans: